Omsutar03/screen-share-web-based/README.md

 Application runs in the background without any GUI.
 To close the application simply end the application from Task Manager.

+Open any preferred browser and enter the IP of your device (Local Remote is hosted on) with port 756 (default port).

+So if your device's IP (where Local Remote is hosted) is "192.168.0.101" then enter "192.168.0.101:756" in your browser.

 There are 2 profiles setup by default.
 1. Administrator: Username = admin, Password = admin
 2. User1: Username = user1, Password = user1

+>**NOTE:** Purpose of this application is to be able to have remote access of your devices over IP on local network.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.